 -------- Start of New Section and Text --------

+25.14.
+Link adaptation using the HE variant HT Control field (#4)(#2740)

+This subclause applies to frame exchange sequences that include PPDUs containing an HE variant HT Control field.

-2740The HE-MCS subfield of the MFB subfield of HE link adaptation field should be set to the highest data-rate, for given transmission properties, that results in frame error rate of 10% or lower for a MPDU length of 3895 octets.
-The transmission properties, RU_ALLOCATION, DCM, NUM_STS, FEC_CODING, BEAMFORMED, BEAM_CHANGE, and STBC, are determined by the RXVECTOR of the PPDU used to estimate recommended MFB. ) )
+The HE-MCS subfield of the MFB subfield of HE link adaptation field should be set to the highest data-rate, for given transmission properties, that results in frame error rate of 10% or lower for a MPDU length of 3895 octets.
+The transmission properties, RU_ALLOCATION, DCM, NUM_STS, FEC_CODING, BEAMFORMED, BEAM_CHANGE, and STBC, are determined by the RXVECTOR of the PPDU used to estimate recommended MFB. (#4) (#2740)

 -------- End of New Section and Text --------